aMiscreant/amiscreant.github.io/_projects/LazySuzann.markdown

 ---

 <p>Published: {{ page.published | date: "%a, %b %d, %y" }}</p>
+<p>{{ page.description }}</p>

 ---

-#### _A modular and highly customizable pentesting suite designed for both seasoned professionals and hobbyists.
+#### _LazySuzann: A modular and highly customizable pentesting suite designed for both seasoned professionals and hobbyists.
 With an emphasis on ease of use and flexibility, it provides a set of powerful tools that can be executed with minimal setup.
 This framework empowers users to quickly assess, exploit, and maintain access to their targets._

 ---